sporto/elm-tutorial/010_foundations/hello.md

 Open `http://0.0.0.0:8000/` on a browser.
 And click on `Hello.elm`.
 You should see `Hello` on your browser.

+Let's review what is happening here:

 ### imports

 In Elm you need to import the __modules__  you want to use explicitly.
 In this case we want to use the __Html__ module.

 This module has many functions to work with html.
-We will be using `.text`.
+We will be using `.text` so we import this function into the current namespace by using `exposing`.

 ### main